RAG pipeline approach - Query a LLM for automatic coding

 • Load and inspect annotated examples

-• Connect to Qdrant and verify collections are available
+• Connect to Qdrant and check available collections

 • Build a retrieval + generation function that queries Qdrant and sends retrieved context to an LLM